-- UNI ISO 15779:2012 - Fixed fire fighting installations.
-Condensed aerosol dispensing systems - Requirements and test methods for components and system design, installation and maintenance.
+- UNI ISO 15779:2012 - Fixed firefighting installations.
+Condensed aerosol extinguishing systems - Requirements and test methods for components and design, installation and maintenance of systems.

-- NFPA 2015 - Standard for fixed aerosol fire-fighting systems.
+- NFPA 2015 - Standards for fixed aerosol fire extinguishing systems.
 Revision of guidelines for the approval of fixed aerosol fire extinguishers.

-- UNI 9795:2013 - Automatic fixed fire alarm detection and signalling systems.
+- UNI 9795:2013 - Fixed automatic fire alarm detection and signalling systems.
 Design, installation and operation.

 - UNI 11224:2019 - Initial inspection and maintenance of fire detection systems.

-- UNI ISO 7240-19 - Fixed fire alarm detection and signalling systems.
+- UNI ISO 7240-19 - Fixed fire detection and fire alarm systems.
 Part 19: Design, installation, commissioning, maintenance and operation of voice alarm systems for emergency purposes.

 - CEI 20-45 - Cables insulated for elastomeric compound, fire resistant, non fire propagating, halogen free (lSOH) with rated voltage U0/U of 0,6/1 kV.

-- CEI 20-105 - Fire resistant, flame retardant, halogen-free, halogen-free electric cables with rated voltage 100/100 V for applications in fixed automatic detection and fire alarm systems.
+- CEI 20-105 - Fire resistant, flame retardant, halogen free, electric cables with rated voltage 100/100 V for applications in fixed automatic detection and fire alarm systems.

 - CEI EN 50200 Test method for the fire resistance of small unprotected cables for use in emergency circuits.

-- Decree no. 37 of 22 March 2008 on "Regulation on the implementation of Article 11-quaterdecies, paragraph 13, letter a) of Law no. 248 of 2 December 2005, reorganising the provisions on the installation of systems inside buildings" partly amended the documentation to be produced to obtain the fire prevention certificate.
-Reference: Authorisation letter "G" of D.M.37/08: fire protection systems.
+- Decree no. 37 of 22 March 2008 on "Regulations concerning the implementation of article 11-quaterdecies, paragraph 13, letter a) of Law no. 248 of 2 December 2005, reorganising the provisions on the installation of systems inside buildings" has partly modified the documentation to be produced to obtain the fire prevention certificate.
+Reference: Authorisation letter 'G' of D.M.37/08: fire protection systems.

 - UNI 10877-1:2000 Gaseous fire extinguishing systems - Physical properties and system design.

 - Ministerial Decree DM 20 December 2012.
-Technical fire prevention rule for active fire protection systems installed in activities subject to fire prevention controls.
+Technical rule of fire prevention for active fire protection systems installed in activities subject to fire prevention controls.